 Prerequisites

-All four tutorials assume you've finished Getting Started — that is:
+All five tutorials assume you've finished Getting Started — that is:

 • The plugin is installed and compiled into a C++ project.